PecanProject/bety/_posts/2015-07-30-work-on-r-api.md

 ---
 layout: post
-title: "rOpensci Traits API"
+title: "Help Improve the rOpensci Traits API!"
 description: "List of funded tasks for BETYdb development"
 category: jobs
 tags: [api,r]
 ---
 {% include JB/setup %}

-## Description
+## Job Description

 We are looking for help writing an R based interface to the BETYdb API.

 @sckott, @gsrohde, @phenolphtalein and @dlebauer implemented a few basic functions in the [rOpensci traits package](https://github.com/ropensci/traits/) that can be found in the file [R/betydb.R](https://github.com/ropensci/traits/blob/master/R/betydb.R).